Some General Facts About Coal Ash

 Flue gas desulfurization (FGD) residue is a by-product of the air pollution control equipment required at coal-fired power plants for reducing sulfur dioxide emissions.
 FGD residue is initially released as a wet sludge/slurry that is later dried to form a powder.

 Coal Ash Pollution

 Re-Use/Recycling of Coal Ash

 When recycled as a raw material, coal ash is referred to as Coal Combustion Products (CCPs), a term devised by the U.S. Environmental Protection Agency to encourage the beneficial and proper reuse of this industrial waste.
-USEPA sees several advantages in recycling coal ash, such as fewer landfills needed for ash disposal, revenue gain from the sale of coal ash, employing coal ash as a substitute for limited natural resources or more expensive materials, and improved end product/application performance.
+US EPA sees several advantages in recycling coal ash, such as fewer landfills needed for ash disposal, revenue gained from the sale of coal ash, employing coal ash as a substitute for limited natural resources or more expensive materials, and improved end product or application performance.

 Fly ash is used extensively today in making concrete, especially high-performance concrete mixes for bridges, skyscrapers, roads, and dams.
 Bottom ash can replace other construction aggregate in road bases, pavement, and lightweight concrete.
 Boiler slag is in demand for use in asphalt, blasting grit, and roofing materials.
-Flue gas desulfurization (FGD) residue is dried to form a powdered material for use in the manufacture of synthetic gypsum wallboard.
+Flue gas desulfurization (FGD) residue is dried to form a powdered material for use in the manufacture of drywall needed by the construction industry.

 Sources and Further Reading

 1. Coal ash basics: What is coal ash?
 (2019, February 05).
 Retrieved from https://www.epa.gov/coalash/coal-ash-basics#01

 2. CCP FAQs: Is coal ash hazardous? (n.d.).
 Retrieved from https://www.acaa-usa.org/aboutcoalash/ccpfaqs.aspx#Q9